 - Madeline Willoughby, of Houston, a 2019 graduate in elementary education, was chosen to teach in Malaysia.

-Six UA graduates were selected as alternates.
+Other UA graduates and students were selected as alternates.
 Alternates may serve should winners be unable to travel to the designated country or if additional funds become available.
 The alternates are:

 - Julia Coursey, of Washington, D.C., who holds a bachelor’s in liberal arts from St. John’s College and is a UA graduate student in creative writing, to conduct research in Hungary